We tailor our plugins to meet our own high standards and needs. Likewise, we apply equally high standards in managing your information.

 A note here for those in the European Union about our legal grounds for processing information about you under EU data protection laws, which is that our use of your information is based on the grounds that:

-(1) The use is necessary in order to fulfill our commitments to you under our Terms of Service or other agreements with you or is necessary to administer your account–for example, in order to enable access to our website on your device or charge you for a paid plan; or
+(1) The use is necessary to fulfill our commitments to you under our Terms of Service or other agreements with you or is necessary to administer your account–for example, to enable access to our website on your device or charge you for a paid plan; or

 (2) The use is necessary for compliance with a legal obligation; or

-(3) The use is necessary in order to protect your vital interests or those of another person; or
+(3) The use is necessary to protect your vital interests or those of another person; or

 (4) We have a legitimate interest in using your information–for example, to provide and update our Services, to improve our Services so that we can offer you an even better user experience, to safeguard our Services, to communicate with you, to measure, gauge, and improve the effectiveness of our advertising, and better understand user retention and attrition, to monitor and prevent any problems with our Services, and to personalize your experience; or